 2. Confirm you want to delete this Incident.
 Note: This operation cannot be reversed.
 If you would prefer not to delete the incident permanently but would like to remove it from the list that users can select, then edit the incident and change the status to Closed.

-Creating an Incident – Method 2 (For Personnel with Commander or Admin Role)
+Creating an Incident – Method 2 (For Personnel with Commander Role)

 1. Log into the Crisis Track Console.